AFriemann/cph/readme.md

 =============

 Version 1.* uses libgcrypts sha512 as standard algorithm.
-Currently profile and password will be concatenated and hased
+Currently profile and password will be concatenated and hashed
 ```sha512(word + salt)```
 Other available algorithms are: tiger, tiger1, tiger2, sha256, whirlpool
 The included analysis scripts are rather useless.
 However, if you would simply like to see what calculated keys typically look like,